jayshomebrew/repo-thankyou-foryourhardwork-jbmx/README.md

+# If you're from a Government, Company,
-# If your Government or Company...
+# or if you're complaining on reddit
 ## GO AWAY!!!
-YOUR NOT WELCOME!!!
+YOU'RE NOT WELCOME!!!
 ## Everyone else is welcome. :)